elcritch/sigils/README.md

 Connecting signals and slots is accomplished using `connect`.
 Note that `connect` is idempotent, meaning that you can call it on the same objects the multiple times without ill effect.

 ## Examples

+> [!WARNING]
+> If you face issues compiling the example below (i.e. under nim 2.0.8), try compiling with the flags `--passc:"-fpermissive" --passl:"-fpermissive"`.
+> This deals with gcc's and clang's type checked pointers, which only newer nim versions (2.2.0 and above) solve for you.

 ```nim
 import sigils